 Some photographers prefer the square slot-in version, which offers an evenly polarising effect.
 They are cheaper and easier to use.

-Lens filters can be used for colour and black and white photography as well.
-Each will have different effects, depending on the colours (or the lack thereof).
+Lens filters can be used for color and black and white photography as well.
+Each will have different effects, depending on the colors (or the lack thereof).

 They are pretty cheap solutions for strengthening your images.
 Most of them have effects, which can’t be reached during the post-process.
 This is because they directly modify the light that gets into your lens.